aindot/extra_rules/README.md

 # What It Dose
-A package that include extra rules for Laravel, the following are the validation rules that are in development or have been developed.
+A package that include extra validation rules for Laravel, the following are the validation rules that are in development or have been developed.
-[X] Kuwaiti Civil ID Validation.
+- [x] Kuwaiti Civil ID.
-[X] ISBN10 Validation.
+- [x] ISBN10.
-[X] ISBN13 Validation.
+- [x] ISBN13.
-[] IMEI Validation.
+- [] IMEI.
-[] ICCID.
+- [] ICCID.

 ## Installation